traject/traject/README.md

 Don't worry, you don't neccesarily need to know ruby well to write them, they give you a subset of ruby to work with.
 But the full power of ruby is available to you.

-**rubyist tip**: Technically, config files are `instance_eval`d in a Traject::Indexer instance, so the special commands you see are just methods on Traject::Indexer (or mixed into it).
+**rubyist tip**: Technically, config files are executed with `instance_eval` in a Traject::Indexer instance, so the special commands you see are just methods on Traject::Indexer (or mixed into it).
 But you can call ordinary ruby `require` in config files, etc., too, to load external functionality.
 See more at Extending Logic below.

-There are two main categories of things in your configuration files: Settings, and Indexing Rules.
+There are two main categories of directives in your configuration files: _Settings_, and _Indexing Rules_.

 ### Settings